 Consumer Behavior-Value Alignment Matrix

-At a very high level, the Consumer Behavior-Value Alignment Matrix is used in the context of business, marketing, finance.
+At a very high level, the Consumer Behavior-Value Alignment Matrix is used in the context of business, marketing, consumer behavior.

 Want to try this template?